bytedeco/javacv-examples/OpenCV2_Cookbook/README.md

 [Scala](http://www.scala-lang.org) was chosen since it is more expressive than Java.
 You can achieve the same result with smaller amount of code.
 Smaller boilerplate code makes examples easier to read and understand.
-Unlike many other JVM languages, compiled Scala code is fast, on par with Java.
+Compiled Scala code is fast, similar to Java and C++.
 Scala supports writing of scripts, code that can be executed without explicit compiling.
 Scala also has a console, called REPL, where single lines of code can be typed in and executed on a spot.
 Both of those features make prototyping of OpenCV-based programs easier in Scala than in Java.